 He put my MRI on screen and asked if anyone had mentioned that I have Bertolotti’s Syndrome.
 This is a lumbosacral transitional vertebrae (LSTV).
 There, information you didn’t know you needed.
 No-one had.
 Back in the day the first ever surgeon said I had a tether and SJ said I had a high bit.

-Well, I am so special I even have an extra disc in my sacrum but that in itself doesn’t cause an issue.
-The problem continues to be from nerve damage.
+Well, I am so special I even have an extra disc in my sacrum and the problems and related issues are from nerve damage.
 What to do eh?
 Obviously, I went back to Cyprus.

 We arrived on the Wednesday and took our grandsons away for the night on the Friday.
 All was good until 4am when I got up for the loo.
 On the way back my leg gave way and I reached out for the bed that wasn’t there and crash landed on my hand.
 It hurt.
 A lot.
 It didn’t stop hurting and so we ended up at the hospital.

 Examined and x-rayed the casualty doctor thought it was probably not broken and I excitedly sent texts to my daughter and husband while laughing with relief at the drama.

 I was a happy bunny until the orthopaedic surgeon, CP, arrived and said it was fractured.

 Now I was a sad bunny in a cast and not allowed to swim.
 I was a bit woe is me what with my casted arm in a sling and using a walking stick with my good arm because of dodgy legs.

 What the hell - relieved I’m not a dog or I’d have been sent to the farm.

 When we returned after a week to see CP we had a coffee near the clinic and there was a patient from the hospital over the road (yes other side of road) with drip in situ, IV bag hanging on pole, drinking coffee and having a fag.
 Straight into the centre of the Venn.
 If this means nothing please see previous blog post.